 In the weeks and months to come, there will be a variety of movies and programming at the historic Ashland Theater.
 The Town of Ashland now owns the theater, as a result of it generously being donated by Jean and A.D.
 Whittaker, and plans are afoot to restore this beautiful theater.
 While those plans are taking shape, a local group of volunteers are running the theater and helping create some energy and support for this important project.

-The Ashland Theater announces a summer program of reading, films, and discussion that will be known as the Summer Book & Movie Club.
-With the support of the Ashland branch of the Pamunkey Regional Library and Bell, Book & Candle bookstore, the Summer Book & Movie Club program will pair three books with the films created from the books.
-Each film presentation at the Ashland Theater will be followed by a discussion and Q&A session of both the book and movie.
+With the support of the Ashland branch of the Pamunkey Regional Library and Bell, Book & Candle bookstore, the Summer Book & Movie Club program pairs three books with the films created from the books.
+Each film presentation at the Ashland Theater is followed by a discussion and Q&A session of both the book and movie.

 • Shoeless Joe (1982), a novel by W. P. Kinsella; movie with Kevin Costner renamed Field of Dreams

 Film viewing & discussion: Friday, September 16, 7PM